 Of course, search engine optimisation isn’t just about the copy on your website.

-To improve and maintain your Google rankings, you must also actively build back links to your website (through directory submissions, article marketing and blogging), and keep an eye on the effectiveness of your keywords.
+To improve and maintain your Google rankings, you must also actively build back links to your website and keep an eye on the effectiveness of your keywords.

 Search engine opitmisation is a constant process of monitoring, adjusting and refining.

 If you want more information about how to maintain your SEO strategy, give us a call – we’ll point you in the right direction.

 You might think that’s a strange thing to have on a copywriting website, but it’s important to give you all the facts.

 “Search engine optimization (SEO) copywriting is textual composition for web page marketing that emphasizes skilful manipulation of the page’s wording to place it among the first results of a user’s search list, while still producing readable and persuasive content.”(Source: Wikipedia)

 SEO copy should be ‘readable and persuasive’ and that means not stuffed to the rafters with your keywords.